“Why did the contact center agent bring a crystal ball to work? To predict customer complaints before they happen!”

 II.
 Real-Time Analytics for Smarter Decision-Making

 Real-time analytics of call interactions is crucial for contact center analytics.
-The agents of the center can make instant changes to improve the Key Performance Indicators (KPIs) as they receive instantaneous feedback due to real-time monitoring.
-It will ensure a reduction in low ASA (low average speed of answer).
-That increases the efficiency of call center software and enhances response times.
+The center’s agents can make instant changes to improve the Key Performance Indicators (KPIs) as they receive instantaneous feedback due to real-time monitoring.
+This will ensure a reduction in low ASA (low average speed of answer), which increases the efficiency of call center software and enhances response times.

 III.
 Sentiment Analysis: Understanding Customer Emotions